psycopg/psycopg/docs/adaptation.rst

 Registering dumpers and loaders will instruct `!psycopg3` to use them in the queries to follow, in the context where they have been registered.

-When a query is performed, a `Transformer` object will be used to instantiate dumpers and loaders as requested and to dispatch the values to convert to the right instance:
+When a query is performed on a `!Cursor`, a `Transformer` object is created as a local context to manage conversions during the query, instantiating the required dumpers and loaders and dispatching the values to convert to the right instance.

-- The `!Trasformer` will look up the most specific adapter: one registered on the `~psycopg3.Cursor` if available, then one registered on the `~psycopg3.Connection`, finally a global one.
+- The `!Trasformer` copies the adapters configuration from the `!Cursor`, thus inheriting all the changes made to the global configuration, the current `!Connection`, the `!Cursor`.

-- For every Python type passed as query argument there will be a `!Dumper` instantiated.
-All the objects of the same type will use the same loader.
+- For every Python type passed as query argument, the `!Transformer` will instantiate a `!Dumper`.
+All the objects of the same type will be converted by the same dumper.

-- For every OID returned by a query there will be a `!Loader` instantiated.
+- For every OID returned by the query, the `!Transformer` will instantiate a `!Loader`.
 All the values with the same OID will be converted by the same loader.

 - Recursive types (e.g. Python lists, PostgreSQL arrays and composite types) will use the same adaptation rules.